github/docs/content/issues/quickstart.md

 - **Personal repositories**: You can create a personal repository to track all your work in one place, plan future tasks, or even add notes or information you want to save.
 You can also add collaborators if you want to share this information with others.

 You can create multiple, separate repositories if you want different access permissions for the source code and for tracking issues and discussions.
 For more information, see "[Creating an issues-only repository](/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-an-issues-only-repository)."

-ADD NOTE ABOUT ADDING PEOPLE and link to doc on it
 ### Repository example
 Below is an example of a repository created for a new project, called Project Octocat.